 To add text to the label, select the Text Tool.
 Click somewhere on the canvas and type in the text “SPLIT PEA SOUP” with a carriage return after each word.
 To change the size and style of the text, use the drop-down menus in the Tool Controls.
-Pick an appropriate font (I've used Bitstream Vera Sans) and font size (24).
-Click on the icon in the Tool Controls to center the text.
-The line spacing may need to be adjusted.
-This can be done in v0.48 from the Text Tool-Tool Controls ( ).
-In v0.47 you need to use the Text and Font dialog.
-Call up the dialog by either clicking on the icon in the Command Bar or through the menu entry ( → (Shift+Ctrl+T)).
-Change the line spacing to 100%.
+Pick an appropriate font (I've used Bitstream Vera Sans) and font size (18 pt or 24 px).
+The line spacing may need to be adjusted using the line-spacing entry box ( ).
+Change the line spacing to 1 without any unit in the neighboring unit drop-down menu.
 Finally, change the text to a nice Split Pea green with the Fill and Stroke dialog (R: 63, G: 127: B: 0).

 Now we have flat text on a round can!
 Inkscape can shift and rotate individual letters of text but it cannot skew the text as is needed for the characters toward the edge of the can.
 In order to skew the letters, we will convert the text into a path and modify the path.
 To do this, select the text and then use the → (Shift+Ctrl+C) command.
 The text has become a Group of path objects and can no longer be edited as text.
 It will be easier to modify the paths if they form just one path.
 Ungroup the objects using → (Shift+Ctrl+G) and then combine the individual letters into one path using → (Ctrl+K).

 We'll use a couple of very handy Extensions to do the hard work for us.